Learn about our ESDL Family

 Graduate Student

-Em is a second-year student in the Early Social Development Lab.
+Em is a fourth-year student in the Early Social Development Lab.
 She received her B.S. in Psychology from the University of Maryland, College Park, and completed a minor in Human Development.
-She is interested in what factors influence moral judgments of oneself and others, and more specifically, what are the boundaries that children have for themselves and others when facing of moral violations (e.g. cheating, stealing).
+She is interested in children’s behaviors and judgements that depend on social context, specifically punishment of antisocial others and its connection to reputation management.
 In her free time, she loves to hip-hop dance, teach Zumba, lift weights, paint, and spend time with her dog Huck.

 Lab Manager